 Fredrik Land holds a Master of Arts degree in English Literature.
 He has taught literature in English since the year 2000, both in Sweden and abroad.
 In addition, he was awarded the pedagogical title Qualified Teaching Practitioner.
 At Dalarna University he teaches and is coordinator of the following courses: Literature in English; The History of British and American Literature and Ideas; Themes in Popular Literature; Cultural Texts and Contexts; and Children's and Young Adult Literature.
 Finally, he teaches literature courses within the framework of the Swedish teacher-training programme Lärarlyftet.

 Katarina Lindahl holds a Licentiate of Philosophy in Subject Matter Education with a focus on English from Gothenburg University.
 In her licentiate thesis, she focused on how, and in what ways, vocational English is part of English teaching in the Building and Construction programme.
 Prior to her research studies, Katarina received a Master of Education degree from Karlstad University and worked in both secondary and upper secondary school as a teacher of English and religion.
-At Dalarna University, she teaches English didactics and language proficiency, and is also teacher of several courses in the teacher training programme for teachers of grades 4-6, secondary school and upper secondary school.
+At Dalarna University, she teaches English didactics and language proficiency, and also teaches of several courses in the teacher training programme for secondary school and upper secondary school teachers.
 In addition, she supervises and examines degree theses in the teacher training programme.
+In 2021 she was awarded the distinction Excellent Teaching Practicioner (Excellent lärare).

 PhD, Senior Lecturer